Building B2B Thought Leadership: An 8-Step Playbook

 Our message isn’t one of materialism or superficial advice.
 It’s one of positivity, innovation, and progress.
 And if the best route to spread that message is digital advertising, so be it.

 Most B2B marketers only pay to promote content that has a clear call-to-action (like an e-book download or a webinar registration).
-But we think that’s a big mistake (and so does Chris Walker from Refine Labs).
+But we think that’s a big mistake.

 When you put advertising dollars behind micro-videos that share your expertise, it ends up coming back to you in the form of inbound opportunities.